mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 1. In `Scanning::scan_object` and `Scanning::scan_object_and_trace_edges`, we enqueue ephemerons as
     we scan them, but do not trace either the key or the value fields.
 2. In `Scanning::process_weak_refs`, we iterate through all ephemerons in the queue.
-If the key of an ephemeron is reached, but its value has not yet been reached, then resurrect its value, and remove the ephemeron from the queue.
+If the key of an ephemeron is reached, but its value has not yet been reached, then retain its value, and remove the ephemeron from the queue.
 Otherwise, keep the object in the queue.
-3. If any value is resurrected, return `true` from `Scanning::process_weak_refs` so that it will be called again after the transitive closure from retained values are computed.
+3. If any value is retained, return `true` from `Scanning::process_weak_refs` so that it will be called again after the transitive closure from retained values are computed.
 Then go back to Step 2.
-4. If no value is resurrected, the algorithm completes.
+4. If no value is retained, the algorithm completes.
 The queue contains reachable ephemerons that have unreachable keys.

 This algorithm can be modified if we have a list of all ephemerons before GC starts.
 We no longer need to maintain the queue.

 -   In Step 1, we don't need to enqueue ephemerons.
--   In Step 2, we iterate through all ephemerons, and we resurrect the value if both the ephemeron itself and the key are reached, and the value is not reached yet.
+-   In Step 2, we iterate through all ephemerons.
+We retain the value if both the ephemeron itself and the key are reached, and the value is not reached yet.
 We don't need to remove any ephemeron from the list.
 -   When the algorithm completes, we can identify both reachable and unreachable ephemerons that have unreachable keys.
 But we need to remove unreachable (dead) ephemerons from the list